fbpx

 Flies despise this lovely scent that we gardeners love.
 Flies and a few other unpleasant critters are kept at a distance by the potent scent of lavender flowers and foliage.

+Plant your lavender in a sunlit location to ensure that there are as many blooms as possible for harvesting.
 To prevent rotting, plant in a dry area with well-draining soil.
-Lavender is really among the few plants which thrive in poor soil.
+Lavender is really among the few plants that thrive in poor soil.

 Rosemary hedge along fence line